sojurner/Personal-blog/src/posts/culture/my-philosphy-over-the-years.md

 > "_You only get one chance to make a *First Impression*_".

 While this universal adage speaks great truth, it also forces an exorbitant amount of **social pressure** on newcomers to hit homers in their first encounters.
-This unfortunately, can lead to a number of outcomes both favorable and undesirable.
-The one I'd like to focus on is the tendency to _over evaluate_ character and set _unrealistic_ expectations.
+This unfortunately, can lead to a range of outcomes both favorable and undesirable.
+The one I'd like to focus on, is the tendency for the audience to _over evaluate_ character and set _unrealistic_ expectations.

-Now don't mistake _Undersell Yourself_ for **Sell Yourself Short**. _Undersell Yourself_ leans towards the idea that it is strategically advantageous to initially be underevaluated vs overrated.
-This isn't implying to _mislead_, but rather to allow people's general inclination to **set their own conclusions** based on the information you provide about yourself.
-Here is a list of reasons to justify this logic:
+Now don't mistake _Undersell Yourself_ for **Sell Yourself Short**. _Undersell Yourself_ leans towards the idea that it is strategically advantageous to initially be underevaluated than overrated.
+This isn't implying to _mislead_, but rather to keep introductions short, and allow people's general inclination to **set their own conclusions** based on the information they've been provided.
+Here is a list of reasons to justify this practice:

 - _It filters in the right friends_